Graceareeveso/Delivery-Performance-Analytics/README.md

 ---

 ## Project Overview
-Urban Eats is a food delivery service where **timeliness and reliability** are critical to customer satisfaction and competitiveness.
+Urban Eats is a food delivery service where **timeliness and reliability** are critical to customer satisfaction and business competitiveness.

 This project evaluates **delivery performance and service reliability** using 1,000 delivery records.